-The Department expects proposals that are consistent with what the communities currently receive.
-Therefore, for proposals with 30-50-passenger aircraft, the Department expects 12 round trips per week (two round trips a day, six days a week) to ORD, IAH, and/or DFW.4 For proposals using smaller aircraft (8/9 passengers),5 the Department will consider additional frequencies, i.e. more than 12 round trips per week.
+The Department expects proposals that are consistent with what the community currently receives.
+Therefore, for proposals with 30-50-passenger aircraft, the Department expects 12 round trips per week (two round trips a day, six days a week) to DTW.4 For proposals using smaller aircraft (8/9 passengers),5 the Department will consider additional frequencies, i.e. more than 12 round trips per week.